How to listen to Infosound

 Listening on Infosound Podcasts

-The Infosound podcast also offers this same frequently-updated selection of items and the latest Infosound London is
+The Infosound podcast also offers the same frequently-updated selection of items and the latest Infosound

 Listening on audio CD

-Once a month, we put together our more recent audio items into a compilation on CD.
-Listeners
+Until July of this year, we are putting together some of our more recent audio items into a compilation on CD.

 monthly version of Infosound London on the same disc.
-This not a DAISY or mp3 disc, but a
+However, because of the fixed space on

-standard audio CD that should play on most CD players, DAISY disc players and even DVD players.
+These are not DAISY or mp3 discs, but standard audio CDs that should play on most CD players, DAISY disc players and

 Listening on Twitter